prashanthwagle/prashanthwagle/README.md

 ## 🔭 About me
-I am a software developer and a researcher, enrolled as a grad student at the University of Virginia
+You can usually spot me in the Brown Library at the University of Virginia, where I'm stationed like a java-fueled sentry in one of the cozy coffee pods.
+My day-to-day involves typing feverishly on my keyboard to make those sweet, sweet lines of code dance and sing.
+In short, I'm just your (above) average caffeine-dependent, code-crunching grad student.

-## 🌱 As a dev, I have experience in
+## 🌱 What I do?

-Full-stack Web Software Development (JS), Serverless and Scripting (Python), Amazon Web Services (Architecting and Development)
+I'm a full-stack web wizard with skills that would make even Dumbledore jealous!
+My toolkit includes JavaScript for web software development, Python for serverless scripting, and Amazon Web Services for all your architecting and development needs.
+And just for fun, I like to throw R into the mix, because why not?
+So if you need a magical developer to make your dreams a reality, just give me a shout!

-## 🔬 I have research experience in
+## 🔬 Recently I have been working on

-MLSec, Data-driven security
+I've been a busy bee buzzing around an exciting new project: building an open-source software for creating low-code, web-based dashboards in R.